iroayotoki2/Metagenomics/README.md

 Re-estimation of abundances using Bracken is standard for pipelines using Kraken2, as it overcomes the limitations of Kraken2, which sometimes overestimates abundances (Lu et al., 2016).

 ANCOM-BC2 (Analysis of Compositions of Microbiomes with Bias Correction 2) is preferred for this analysis due to its ability to handle the complex challenges of microbiome data and its superior ability to control the false discovery rate in differential abundance analysis when compared to other methods like LOCOM and LinDA (Lin & Peddada, 2023).

+# Methods

+## Data Acquisition

+The dataset used for this analysis was obtained from the NCBI database under BioProject accession SRP126540.
+It consisted of six samples in SRA file format with files each for both diet types(Vegan and Omnivore diets).
+SRR files were converted to FASTQ files using SRA Toolkit Release 3.3.0 (The Sequence Read Archive (SRA), n.d.).
+The prebuilt database(standard) for kraken2 was downloaded from the github page maintained by the creators of the software.

+`-- split files` : ensures fileswith paired reads  get properly read

+`-- threads `: was used to specify the number of cores to use while running the program

+`--temp` : was used to specify the temporary location to write files to in order to maintain memory usage

+## Quality Control

+Quality control checks were performed using FastQC v0.12.1 for each individual FASTQ file and were viewed collectively using MultiQC v1.33 (Babraham Bioinformatics - FastQC A Quality Control Tool for High Throughput Sequence Data, n.d.; Ewels et al., 2016).